Garden Pods FAQ'S

 We ask that you give us at least 1 weeks’ notice if you need to change the installation date.
 If we arrive on the morning of your confirmed installation day and you are not ready, there will be a charge for the teams time and fuel so please ensure that you notify us as soon as possible if there are changes to your circumstances or the base is not ready.

-Our garden pods are classed as outbuildings and so typically fall within your permitted development rights which means you can have one installed without planning permission.
-There are of course exceptions to this rule so the following may be helpful: If you live in an area called 'designated land.'
-This might be a conservation area, but these usually have fewer strict rules than national parks.
-If your pod can't be seen from the road, you probably won't have any issues.
-If your pod is to be located at the front of your house.
-This is known as the "Principal Elevation," and it's common for houses to have their main front facing the road.
-If your pod will be positioned in front of your front door, it's generally a good idea to seek permission.
 If you live in a listed property you will most likely need to apply for permission to hang your washing let alone have a pod installed!
 Always best to check with the regulatory authority 'Historic England' if you're living in a listed building as they provide advice and guidance on alterations to listed buildings, including the granting of Listed Building Consent for any changes that might affect a building's special interest.

 We recommend that once or twice a year you apply a clear wood oil to the spruce arcs (Osmo Transparent Wood Oil comes highly recommended).
 The process is quick and easy (some even say it’s therapeutic!).
 Ideally we suggest applying the wood oil in the spring and autumn.
 You can either apply the wood oil with a sponge, paintbrush or small foam roller.